-The Performance and Finance Scrutiny Committee is advised to RESOLVE that they

-- (i) note the spend against the approved revenue budget for the period 1 April to 30 September 2022 and the end of year predicted forecast of full year outturn. - (ii) make as necessary any comments and recommendations from this Committee to the Council's Executive at their meeting on Tuesday 15 November 2022.
+The Executive is advised to RESOLVE to note the spend against the approved revenue budget for the period 1 April to 30 September 2022 and the end of year predicted forecast of full year outturn.

 1. Background and Supporting Information